What are Ocean Currents?

-In every ocean, there is the circulation of ocean water from the Equator to the pole and from the pole to the equator.
+In every ocean, there is the circulation of ocean water from the Equator to the poles and from the poles to the equator.
 The warm currents from the equator flow over the surface of the ocean towards the pole and sink to the bottom of the ocean floor in the higher latitudes due to high density and flow towards the equator to complete the circulation.
-This large-scale circulation is known as gyre.
+This large-scale circulation is known as a gyre.

-The gyre circulates clockwise in the northern hemisphere and anti-clockwise in the southern hemisphere.
+The gyre circulates clockwise in the northern hemisphere and counterclockwise in the southern hemisphere.

 Ocean currents of the Pacific Ocean